AlexShRz/alette-os/apps/marketing/docs/getting-started/request-middleware.md

 ## Middleware cascading
-**Middleware cascading** is a middleware behaviour that overrides previous request config data set by other middleware.
+**Middleware cascading** is a middleware behaviour that overrides previous request data set by other middleware.

 You can see this behaviour when adding multiple `headers()` middleware:
 ```ts